ALRItkwRom303_10RienPlague.htmlCola, Plague, Other Opportunities

 (Malthus was also wrong, of course, in the longer run -- he didn't know about or factor in the coming industrialization and green revolutions, birth control, or education-driven declines in birth rates.
 Some countries, notably Russia and Italy, already have negative population trends, and others appear to be moving toward negative population growth.
 Modern experts -- De Blij, et al., now ascribe local food shortages to distribution rather than over-fecundity.)

-Diseases can and do change, sometimes by mutation and sometimes by "evolution".
+Diseases can and do change, sometimes by mutation ("evolution").

 Diseases evolve toward weaker strains.
 The most virulent strains produce the greatest death rates in their hosts and therefore have less probability of long term survival: if, after a short time, there are few remaining hosts, then there is less probability of continued contagion.

 Diseases can have multiple hosts.
-In the case of "plague" caused by yersina pestis, there are three: rodents, fleas, and humans.
+In the case of "plague" caused by yersina pestis bacteria, there are three: rodents, fleas, and humans.

-Fleas die, but before they do, they infect humans.
+Fleas die after being infected (their digestive systems get blocked), but before they do, they may infect humans.
 The mechanism appears to be that a common mutation in yersina pestis that makes it indigestible in the flea gut.
 The gut blocks and the flea stomach fills with rapidly proliferating yersina, but nothing gets to its intestine where digestion takes place.
 The flea gets (literally) insatiably hungry.
-When it tries to feed, the pressure from its engorged stomach forces some yersina into the bite wound.
+When it tries to feed, the pressure from within its engorged stomach forces some yersina into the bite wound.
 Fleas would keep biting and trying to feed Intel they died of malnutrition.

-People die either from massive infections at the bite site(s) ó large swellings called buboes marked the sites.
-If the infection had time to reach the victimsí lungs before they died, they could further spread the plague by aerosol expulsions.
-Plague could also reach the blood stream and blood would then also be infectious.
+People die either from massive infections at the bite site(s) — large swellings called buboes marked the sites (bubonic plague).
+If the infection had time to reach the victims’ lungs before they died, the pneumonic version of the plague could further spread by aerosol expulsions (coughing, sneezing).
+Plague could also reach the blood stream (sometimes called septicemic plague) and blood would then also be infectious.
+If infected bodily fluids entered the food supply enteric plague could spread.

 Spread of the disease is thought to have been a result of trade, because it demonstrably followed land and sea trade routes